 Fashion Design aims to educate students to become professional practitioners in the field of fashion and related industries.

 View Fashion Design

-Product design is about enriching quality of life, whether in the home. workplace or public domain.
+From chairs and lights to consumer products and environmental objects, product design is about enriching quality of life, whether in the home, workplace or public domain.

 View Product Design

 The degree in Textile and Surface Design aims to give students an understanding of the creative design processes, materials and textile techniques to pursue a career as a textile or surface designer.

 Graphic Design makes an increasingly powerful contribution to the cultural and economic life of society.
 It exists in the public domain, is an indicator of current cultural thinking and is a catalyst for social, cultural and economic change.

 Jewellery & Objects